nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi-setting-up-jekyll.md

 ---
 ## What?

-> This started as an attempt from me trying to deploy a Jekyll website on RaspberryPi **in production**.
+> This started as an attempt to deploy a Jekyll website on RaspberryPi **in production**.
 However, while deploying this to production I quickly realized it's way more comfortable to use GitHub Pages for hosting.
 I changed my approach and am now using my RasPi for development and testing only.
 Please consider this when you're reading this article.
 {: .prompt-info }